 Experience firsthand how incredibly versatile the Thoroughbred is at one of the locations below, or explore our category here.

 For those who can’t get enough Horse Country, there are countless opportunities to get a closer look at the ins and outs of the equine industry.
 Take a scenic drive, visit a national landmark or chat with friendly locals who have dedicated their lives to the livelihood of the Horse Capital of the World.

 Greater Lexington Area

-If you’re in the mood for a lazy afternoon drive through the rolling hills of Horse Country, Lexington has no shortage of scenic byways for you to hit the road and explore.
+If you’re in the mood for an afternoon drive through the rolling hills of Horse Country, Lexington has no shortage of scenic byways for you to hit the road and explore.
 Paris Pike, the road that leads from Lexington to Paris, is lined with some of the most beautiful real estate and horse farms in the region.
 Old Frankfort Pike, the State Scenic Byway, passes through six historic districts and four National Historic Register properties.
 And you can take Ironworks Pike out to the Kentucky Horse Park, where you can learn about famous Thoroughbreds and visit the grave of famous race horse Man O’ War.

-There are great local restaurants throughout Horse Country, including Windy Corner, Wallace Station & Ramsey’s (Harrodsburg location) for a hot brown or a good ol’ Southern biscuit.
+There are great local restaurants throughout Horse Country, including Windy Corner, Wallace Station & Ramsey’s (Harrodsburg location).
+Be sure to stop into one for the best local flavor, like a hot brown or a good ol’ Southern biscuit.
 And while you’re eating and exploring Horse Country, be sure to stop into the quaint local shops within the small towns peppered around the region for local goods, antiques and good company.